EnriqueMZ/GOpenMP_Project/README.md

 GOpenMP
 =======

-A set of libraries and tools that's implements OpenMP directives for Go! programming language.
+A set of libraries and tools, that's implements OpenMP directives for Go! programming language.